Business credit cards can be useful, but how can you tailor a credit card expense policy for your employees to follow?

 We got in touch with experts to determine what the best practices are for distributing business credit cards to employees.

-The three biggest takeaways, regardless of your type of business, is to give them only to people you trust, monitor monthly credit card statements and be clear with your employees about what the cards are supposed to be used for.
+The three biggest takeaways, regardless of your type of business, is to give cards only to people you trust, monitor monthly credit card statements, and be clear with your employees about what the cards are supposed to be used for.
 [Interested in business credit cards?
 Check out our best picks.]

-This is an obvious tip: You want to provide financial power only to the workers you trust most.
-However, it's important to remember that trust works both ways in this case.
-By providing some workers with credit cards, you show that you trust them.
-This can be empowering.
-If you distribute credit cards and then treat workers like teenagers it can be a major turn off to productivity.
-This is a situation where employees should want to rise to the occasion and prove that they can be trusted.
+This is an obvious tip: Provide financial power only to the workers you trust the most.
+By providing some workers with credit cards, you show that you trust them, which can be empowering for them.
+Those trusted employees should want to rise to the occasion and prove that they can be trusted.

-"If one of my assistants is buying and testing various software that's only $30 to $100 per month, I give him/her the green light with a credit card," said James Pollard, owner of a marketing consulting company that works with The Advisor Coach.
+"If one of my assistants is buying and testing various software that's only $30 to $100 per month, I give him or her the green light with a credit card," said James Pollard, owner of a marketing consulting company that works with The Advisor Coach.
 "I don't need to personally authorize every single transaction.
 If it can save me time, I do it."

 Karla Singson, a small business owner who runs four businesses, said she only provides cards to upper management.

 "This is because they have expenses that I approve, but I'm not always around to do it or replenish the petty cash for [it]," she said.
 "These are the people I trust with my company, and since we are just a small business – very little bureaucracy – they can still ask for my confirmation every time they need to use it."